grahamton/Midimuncher/docs/roadmap.md

 # Roadmap

-Goal: Build a snapshot-driven performance controller in software, using the OXI One as the hardware router (app → OXI over USB MIDI, OXI routes DIN/CV/other outs).
+Goal: Build a snapshot-driven performance controller in software, using the OXI One as the hardware router (app → OXI over USB MIDI, OXI routes DIN/TRS downstream).
 Platform: Windows with Electron/React front-end and dual MIDI backends (WinMM fallback, Windows MIDI Services when available).

 ## Phases